Breeze/breeze.github.io/doc-js/query-examples.md

 <h2><a name="Lookups"></a>Query a bag of entities</h2>

-<p>A 'query' can return an object filled with arbitrary collections of entities.
+A 'query' can return an object filled with arbitrary collections of entities.
 Particularly useful when you want to prime your cache with lookup lists.
 Start on the server with a service query method that returns an object whose properties contain lists of entities.
-Here&#39;s a Web API controller method example:</p>
+Here&#39;s a Web API controller method example:

 <pre class="brush:csharp;">
 [HttpGet]